About

 Upstate Giving has compiled a database of more than $12 billion in grants to nonprofit and governmental organizations in Upstate New York.

+Upstate Giving had its start in mid-2020, when Bennett was writing a grant application for a local organization in her own community of Rochester, NY.
 The more she studied charitable giving, the more she realized that nonprofits across Upstate could benefit from a resource that examined nonprofits and grantmaking by place.

 The famous New Yorker cover, illustrating the Manhattan-centric view of the United States, applies to the philanthropic landscape as well.
 Traditional sources of grant information often overlook local awards, tending to favor downstate philanthropy, a frustration for those in more rural areas of New York State.